murticalen/FrontendAcademy2022/homeworks/project.md

 Definitions:

 - `components` - Components that are domain agnostic and could exist in any application regardless of its domain (e.g. Button, Checkbox, ...).
 Those components are basic building blocks of application and more complex modules.
-A component should not use other components as they should be atomic and basic.
 - `modules` - Modules are domain-bound units that serve a specific purpose (e.g. LoginForm, UserProfile).
 Modules usually produce side effects and are responsible for the logic and presentation part of an application
 - `api` - Api folder contains route definitions and API methods (e.g. `postLogin`, `getUser`, ...).
 The api also includes utilities specific to API (e.g. `getJson`, `postJson`, `parseResponse`, ...)
 - `utils` - Utilities are common helpers, types, test boilerplate (e.g. `numberSort`, ...)